SaadAhmedJamal/SoftwareDevelopment_PLUS_TestRepository/README.md

 # Software Development PLUS TestRepository

-this is a test repository, for the github tasks.
+this is a repository, for the Practic: Software Development tasks.

-Assignment A2 could be found through the branch A2.

 ## The Branches are related to the Assignments
 # Dear Professor Hannah, Please go to the Branch A2